ksharpe-byte/Hackathon-1-Python_ETL_Visualisation/README.md

 * The loaded dataset will be cleaned in VS code to ensure it is analysis ready & will produce accurate insights.
 Python code will be used in the Pandas and NumPy libraries.
 * The cleaned dataset will be analysed using Python code in Pandas DataFrames and visualised using Python code in Matplotlib, Seaborn and Plotly.

+Establishing and defining clear objectives guarantee's the analysis stays focused and guides the process.
+ETL process is followed to ensure all raw data is tranformed into a clean, accurate, complete and usable state.
+Data visualisation is a great way to translate complex results into clear and intuitive insights.
+Accurate and comprehensive data visualisation is imperitive when communication key findings to non-technical stakeholders.

-## The rationale to map the business requiremnets to the Data visualisations
+## The rationale to map the business requirements to the Data visualisations

 ## Analysis techniques used